Factbox: Germany scrambles to resolve diesel crisis

 Germany's powerful auto industry association VDA has come out against a total ban and proposed a package of measures including investments in intelligent traffic flow management and software tweaks to bring down nitrogen oxide emissions.

-Mercedes-Benz parent Daimler and Stuttgart-based rival Porsche have joined Volkswagen to agree updates to engine management software so that emissions filtering systems can be programed to operate more effectively.
+Mercedes-Benz parent Daimler (DAIGn.DE) and Stuttgart-based rival Porsche have joined Volkswagen to agree updates to engine management software so that emissions filtering systems can be programed to operate more effectively.

 Other carmakers are expected to back such a solution at the diesel summit on Wednesday, but lobby group DUH and a Stuttgart regional court dismissed software updates as being inadequate solutions for tackling pollution.